williamMBDK/pacup/README.md

 - name: pacup* or packup??
 - script for each packagemanager that prints what features are available
 - format package@version for user
+- what if a newer version of a match is installed and we try to install the match?
+- version optional in list script, and status script